sallybao29/APCS-Final-2015/README.md

 6/11/15 - Started key generation for each floor.
 A monster from a random room is chosen to hold the key. - Sally

+6/12/15 - Safe spot added.
+Monsters cannot enter unless provoked by player (either by moving into their range or attacking them) - Tiffany